mrisen/inet-showcases/wireless/fragmentation/doc/index.rst

 The network contains two :ned:`AdhocHost`'s named ``wifiHost1`` and ``wifiHost2``.
 It also contains an :ned:`Ipv4NetworkConfigurator`, an :ned:`IntegratedVisualizer`, and an :ned:`Ieee80211ScalarRadioMedium` module.

-Configuration keys for the UDP traffic, the radio and the radio medium are defined in the ``General`` configuration in :download:`omnetpp.ini <../omnetpp.ini>`.
+Configuration keys for the UDP traffic, the radio, and the radio medium are defined in the ``General`` configuration in :download:`omnetpp.ini <../omnetpp.ini>`.

 ``wifiHost1`` sends 2000-byte UDP packets to ``wifiHost1`` every 0.5 seconds, corresponding to about 32 Mbps of application-level traffic.
 The hosts operate in 802.11g mode with 54 Mbps data rate, so the channel is saturated.
 Here is the traffic configuration in :download:`omnetpp.ini <../omnetpp.ini>`: